rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 shlib_directory = /usr/lib64/postfix
 ```

-The explanation of these parameters are:
+The explanation of these parameters is as follows:

-* `compatibility_level = 2`: Enable compatibility with Postfix 2.x configurations.
+* `compatibility_level = 2`: Enables compatibility with Postfix 2.x configurations.
 * `data_directory = /var/lib/postfix`.
 The Postfix cache directory.
 * `myhostname = host.domain.tld`: **Important:** You need to change it to the hostname under your domain name.
 * `mydomain = domain.tld`: **Important:** You need to change it to your domain name.
 * `myorigin = $myhostname` and `myorigin = $mydomain`: **Important:** parameters that have been commented out.
 The main function is to complement the sender's mail suffix. `$` represents a reference parameter variable.
 * `inet_interfaces = localhost`: The interfaces to listen to.
 This value is usually changed to "all".
-* `inet_protocols = all`: Enable IPv4, and IPv6 if an address is found.
+* `inet_protocols = all`: Enables IPv4, and IPv6 if an address is found.
 * `mydestination = \$myhostname, localhost.\$mydomain, localhost`: Indicates the mail server's destination hosts.
 * `unknown_local_recipient_reject_code = 550`: The error code returned when receiving an email to an unknown destination or rejecting an email.
-* `mynetworks =`: Set which networks we should accept emails from.
+* `mynetworks =`: Sets which networks we should accept emails from.
-* `relay_domains = $mydestination`: Set which domains we should relay emails from.
+* `relay_domains = $mydestination`: Sets which domains we should relay emails from.
 * `alias_maps = hash:/etc/aliases`: List of our email server's aliases.
-* `alias_database = hash:/etc/aliases`: The database to be used by aliases.
+* `alias_database = hash:/etc/aliases`: The database is to be used by aliases.
 * `home_mailbox = Maildir/`: **Important**: Out local mailbox location.
 * `debug_peer_level = 2`: Level of log records.
 * `setgid_group = postdrop`: The Unix group for managing Postfix queues.